Service-Learning is a teaching and learning strategy that integrates the following Student Learning Outcomes into coursework:

 The Service-Learning Grant was established by the Provost's office in Fall 2012 to encourage faculty to incorporate new service-learning opportunities for students into their courses.
 The grant of up to $500 can be used to assist with related expenses including transportation, supplies, permits, food (if service extends over a meal period), educational resources, registrations, entry fees or similar costs.

-A Call for Applications for Fall 2018 courses will be available in April 2018.
-Stay tuned!
+A Call for Applications for Fall 2018 courses will be available soon!

 Spring 2018 Service Learning Grant Awardees